What the HAY!?

-The cost of producing hay will be weighing heavy on the minds of most producers heavier this coming season than probably ever before.
+The cost of producing good quality hay will be weighing heavy on the minds of most producers more so this season than probably ever before.
 Especially if you live in Pennsylvania & New York States.
-With the cost of diesel hovering around $4.50 gal. for the last 3-4 months, one can only brace for the undoubtedly higher prices as we near the Memorial Day (1st cutting) & 4th of July (2nd cutting) holiday’s.
-It happens every year folks, and I doubt it will be any different this coming year.
-Diesel will most likely be the largest input cost for all of us, so lets try and figure out now what we’ll be spending to put up quality hay in the coming months so we’re not surprised in the fall when we start selling whatever surplus hay we will hopefully have.
+Diesel will most likely be the largest input cost for all of us, so lets try and figure out now what we’ll be spending to put up quality hay in the next few months so we’re not surprised in the fall when we start selling what little (if any) surplus hay we will hopefully have.

-Lets start at the "ground level".
-According to the 2008 Penn State Agronomy Guide, each ton of grass hay removes 50 pounds of nitrogen, 15 pounds of phosphate (P2O5) and 50 pounds of potash (K2O).
+Lets start at the “ground level”, each ton of grass hay removes approx. 50 pounds of nitrogen, 15 pounds of phosphate (P2O5) and 50 pounds of potash (K2O).
 Using average bulk fertilizer prices, urea (46-0-0) $750 per ton; DAP (18-46-0) was quoted at $1,150 per ton and potash (0-0-60) $700 per ton.
 Using these antiquated prices to replace the nitrogen, phosphate and potash removed in a ton of hay resulted in a cost of $84 per ton!
 Besides the fertilizer cost, there should be something figured in for spreading the fertilizer.
-Using the 2014 Pennsylvania Farm Custom Rates, the average cost for spreading dry bulk fertilizer will be $10.60 - $10.70 per acre.
+Using the 2015 Pennsylvania Farm Custom Rates, the average cost for spreading dry bulk fertilizer will be approx. $10.60 - $10.70 per acre.

-However, hay can be produced without fertilizing.
+However, hay can be produced without chemical fertilizers.
 We’ve been doing it for over 15 years!

 Every year I hear producers say they will fertilize in the future, or they are waiting for fertilizer to get cheaper because it is too expensive.
 Seriously!?
 Do you really think any input costs like fertilizer are going to decrease?
 That would mean the chemical companies would be willing to make less money.
 Funny huh?